 Friend of Jesus

 To be the friend of Jesus is to be sincere and affectionate.
 We must understand Him and do what He wants.
-To check our towards this goal, we might ask ourselves, “If Jesus appeared on earth now, in this room, what would I do?”
+To check our progress towards this goal, we might ask ourselves, “If Jesus appeared on earth now, in this room, what would I do?”

 When we first ask this question honestly, we may realize we probably wouldn’t move, certainly wouldn’t meet His eyes.
 Compared this dumbfounded, shy reaction to how we greet our friends.
 That is not offering Jesus sincere affection.